Genivia/RE-flex/doc/index.md

 which is unlikely, or if the regex is syntactically incorrect.

 Conversion is fast (it runs in linear time in the size of the regex), but it is not without some overhead.
-You can make the converted regex patterns `static`, as shown above, to eliminate the cost of repeated conversions.
+We should make the converted regex patterns `static` whenever possible, as shown above, to eliminate the cost of repeated conversions and pattern constructions.

 A `reflex::Pattern` object is immutable (it stores a constant table) and may be shared among threads.